Your Second Opinion.

 A focused, site-specific conversation

-A way to identify early decisions that may be hard to undo
+A way to identify decisions that may be hard to undo

 Not design